Manta-Network/General-Grants-Program/grants/speculative/manta_dax.md

 * Verifiable by:
-  * 1, 2, 3, 4: Investigating GitHub repository; CI build and test statuse.
+  * 1, 2, 3, 4: Investigating GitHub repository; CI build and test status.
   * 5, 6: running tests locally from the source code to deploy and test a local chain;  `grcov` for test coverage.

 ### Milestone 3 — Cross chain functionality